SAFEHR-data/PIXL/docs/file_types/parquet_files.md

 Various _parquet_ files are provided throughout the repo to enable unit and system testing:

-- `cli/tests/resources/omop/` contains public and private parquet files together with an `extract_summary.json` file to mimic the input received from OMOP-ES for the unit tests
+- `cli/tests/resources/omop/` contains public and private parquet files together with an `extract_summary.json` file to mimic the input received from OMOP-ES for the unit tests.
+(This directory is identical to that below and should be deleted at some point).
 - `test/resources/omop/` contains public and private parquet files together with an `extract_summary.json` file to mimic the input received from OMOP-ES for the system tests